UHC2030

-UHC2030, formerly known as the International Health Partnership (IHP+), is a global platform which brings together stakeholders to promote universal health coverage (UHC).
+UHC2030, formerly known as the International Health Partnership (IHP+), is a global platform which aims to promote universal health coverage (UHC).
 The global platform is co-hosted by the World Health Organization, the World Bank and the OECD.

 IHP+ began in September 2007 as an international partnership aiming to improve health cooperation to accelerate progress towards the Millennium Development Goals.
 The initiative arose from pre-existing developments aimed at improving health outcomes and improving aid effectiveness, including the High-level Forum (HLF) on the Health MDGs, the post-HLF process, and the HLF on Aid Effectiveness, in line with the Paris Declaration on Aid Effectiveness and later on the Busan Partnership Agreement for effective development cooperation.